vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 1. **Jeopardy-Style:** Challenges are like a quiz with categories (e.g., web hacking, reverse engineering) where each solved task gives a flag and points.
 2. **Attack-Defend:** Teams defend their own systems while trying to hack into others’ networks to capture flags.

 Generally, while starting out it is better to participate in Jeopardy-style contests as those are easier on beginners.
-CTFs can be a really fun and rewarding experience, and I recommended everyone to try them out (regardless of whether they want a career in cybersecurity or not).
+CTFs can be a really fun and rewarding experience, and I recommend everyone to try them out (regardless of whether they want a career in cybersecurity or not).

-A prominent CTF competition which occurs every year is the [PicoCTF](https://picoctf.org/).
+A prominent CTF competition that occurs every year is the [PicoCTF](https://picoctf.org/).
 Solving PicoCTF problems should give you a taste of what CTF problems are like.
 Also, go through the resources mentioned in the [AwesomeCTF github](https://github.com/apsdehal/awesome-ctf).

 Some other useful links: